Asplenium tutwilerae: Taxonomy

 The species was originally discovered in Hale County, Alabama in 1873 by Julia Tutwiler, an Alabama prison reformer and educator.
 She found it in a ravine, now known as Havana Glen, about five miles from her home.
 At the time, the hybrid origin of A. × ebenoides was in question, and the existence of this fertile population was felt by Lucien Underwood, among others, to be a strong argument against the hybridity of the species.
 While A. × ebenoides, inclusive of A. tutwilerae, was eventually conceded to be a hybrid, the distinction between the fertile population at Havana Glen and the sterile individuals elsewhere was not entirely clear until 1953.
 At that time, Herb Wagner showed that sterile A. × ebenoides was diploid, while the fertile individuals had arisen from the diploid by allopolyploidy and were tetraploid.

 Wagner went on to sow a large number of spores from a Maryland population of A. × ebenoides on culture media.
 While the vast majority of these were sterile, a small number were unreduced, diploid, and fertile.
 When these diploid spores fertilized one another, they formed allotetraploid zygotes that grew into sporophytes.
 The resulting sporophytes showed a number of differences when compared with the Alabama plants: they were lighter green, more delicate in texture, had wider and more regular blades, and had slightly but distinctly toothed edges.
 Other than these differences, they very closely resembled the diploid Maryland population from which they originated.
 Wagner argued that these changes reflected differences in genotype between the original A. platyneuron and A. rhizophyllum individuals that had given rise to the two populations.

 Wagner preferred to treat both sterile and fertile A. × ebenoides as conspecific.
 However, in 2007, Brian Keener and Larry Davenport published a treatment of the fertile individuals as a distinct species, which they named A. tutwilerae for the original discoverer.
 They argued that as a fertile, reproductively isolated population sharing a common origin, the fertile individuals were consistent with several popular biological species concepts, and warranted recognition as a species.
 The segregation of A. tutwilerae from A. × ebenoides made it one of the rarest fern species worldwide.

 Distribution

 Asplenium tutwilerae is only found in Havana Glen and some of the small neighboring ravines.
 As of 1982, 200 to 300 individuals were believed to grow in Havana Glen proper.

 Ecology and conservation

 Asplenium tutwilerae is found growing on ledges of conglomerate, which contains siliceous pebbles in a matrix rich in iron, with a little calcium.
 The thin soil formed from the decomposed rock is minimacid.
 The ferns grow largely on the rocks, which are coated with mosses and lichens, rather than the forest floor.

 While A. tutwilerae can, like A. rhizophyllum, form proliferating buds at the leaf tip, these are quite rare and play no significant role in its reproduction.
 Propagation is almost entirely through spores.

+The species is considered by NatureServe to be critically imperiled (G1).
 The Alabama Plant Conservation Alliance is working to monitor and conserve the single wild population of A. tutwilerae.